-of a company which is affixed by the official signature employees of the company on its every document.
+- of a company which is affixed by the official signature of a company which is affixed by the officers and employees of the company on its every document.

-The common seal is optional
+The common seal is optional.

-• In case of a company does not have a common seal, the authoor by a director and the company secretary, common secretary, wherever the company has appointed a company secretary.
+In case of a company does not have a common seal, the autho-

+or by a director and the company secretary.

+wherever the company has appointed a company secretary.

-2. limited liability:- The liability of a member depends upon the kind of company of which he is a member.
+- 2. limited liability:-The liability of a member depends upon the kind of company of which he is a member.

-• The liability of the members of the company is limited to the extent of the nominal value of shares held by them
+The liability of the members of the company is limited to the extent of the nominal value of shares held by them